aspires/writings/README.md

 Also, putting my writings on GitHub is freeing.
 From a reach perspective, GitHub has a huge audience.
 Most importantly, I'll never be tethered to a specific blogging tool or platform.
-Right not I write in Markdown, to make linking easy.
+Right now I write in Markdown, to make linking easy.
 But, text is text.
 I can easily pull this repo down and push it somewhere else.
 I can have infinite copies.
 I can be free from the decisions of a blogging company that may have a